 The black spots are large and round with a yellowish ring around them.
 They soon develop a grey or white center in the middle of the black area, which soon gets replaced by a hole as the dead material falls off.

 The main reasons for the spread of this fungus are watering the basil frequently from the top making leaves moist, and an environment that isn’t ventilated properly, creating humidity.

 Downy Mildew is a new basil fungus that has been discovered plaguing basils only recently.
-It is highly contagious and can travel through the wind, water, or carried on in objects.
+It is highly contagious and can travel through the wind, water, or be carried on in objects.
 Basil Downy Mildew also grows in moist conditions and humidity.

 It is caused by a pathogen called Peronospora belbahrii and is transmitted through spores that are not visible to the naked eye.
 A greenhouse is a good place for this pathogen to develop.

 The first sign of this fungus is seen directly underneath the leaf.
 Basil infected with Downy Mildew has a yellowish tinge, first appearing in major veins and then spreading through the leaves.

 The leaves will have black spots and grey fuzz on the underside.
 The plant soon turns completely yellow and eventually dies.

 Fungal infections in basil can also be caused by Alternaria, Colletotrichum, or Septoria fungi.

 - Alternaria spots are dark brown or black in color with a yellow lining.

 - Septoria spots are small and grayish brown with a dark brown border.